joaofl/noc/README.md

 # How do I get set up? #

-To set it up, place the module inside the **src** dir of ns-3, install lib-armadillo, configure ns-3 and build it.
+To set it up, place the module inside the **src** dir of ns-3, configure ns-3 and build it.
 Check the input parameters to run the example.

 Tested in version 3.23 of ns-3.
 Testers not implemented yet.

 Dependencies of the GUI (you need to install them before executing the user interface):

-- python-OpenCV

 - python-numpy

 - python-mathplotlib

 - python-joblib

 # Who do I talk to? #